pantheon-systems/documentation/source/content/guides/edge-integrations/05-analytics.md

 ### Create New Tag in GTM

-1. Create a tag that will capture the information you are looking for;  in this example, you want to know how often  people click on the “View recipe” button.
-Our recommended configuration is below.
+1. In the workspace for your GTM account, visit the "Tags" menu.
+Click the "New" button to create a Tag that will capture the information you are looking for;  in this example, you want to know how often  people click on the “View recipe” button.
+Our recommended Tag configuration is below.
 There are no best practices at this time, so feel free to make modifications as needed.
-![GA Event View Recipe Click](../../../images/guides/edge-integrations/ei-analytics-13-ga-event-recipe-click.png) Create a trigger that lets GTM know when it should fire.
-Access the ____ menu and, in the Triggering section, click on the gray circle.
+![GA Event View Recipe Click](../../../images/guides/edge-integrations/ei-analytics-13-ga-event-recipe-click.png)
+2. Scroll beyond the "Tag Configuration" section below it and click the gray circle.
 ![Create a Trigger](../../../images/guides/edge-integrations/ei-analytics-14-triggering.png)
 2. Click on the + in the upper right hand corner to create a new trigger
 ![Choose a Trigger](../../../images/guides/edge-integrations/ei-analytics-15-choose-a-trigger.png)
-3. Select “Just Links.”
+3. Click on the gray circle again and select the “Just Links” trigger type from the fly-out menu.
 ![Choose trigger type, Just Links](../../../images/guides/edge-integrations/ei-analytics-16-just-links.png)
-4. Fill out the details for the trigger.
+4. Fill out the form details for the trigger.
 Ensure you give it a name that is  easy to understand for anyone who refers to it in the future.
-Here, it is called “Link Click - View Recipe.”
-To make the trigger specific to the “View recipe” button, select Some Link Clicks, instead of All Link Clicks.
-Be sure to specify that Click Text needs to match RegEx of “View recipe, which is  the value we got from the dataSlayer extension.
+In the example below, we've called it “Link Click - View Recipe.”
+To make the trigger specific to the “View recipe” button, select **Some Link Clicks**, instead of Al**l Link Clicks**.
+Be sure to specify that **Click Text** needs to **match RegEx** of “View recipe, which is  the value we got from the dataSlayer extension.
 Save the trigger.
 ![Link Click - View Recipe](../../../images/guides/edge-integrations/ei-analytics-17-link-click-view-recipe.png)

 You now have a fully working Tag and corresponding Trigger.